NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Introduction

-There are several studies using deep learning for 3D vessels reconstruction from a few projections.
-Reconstructing the 3D cerebral vessels using deep learning has been prevalent in recent years.
-A self-supervised learning model \cite{zhao2022self} is proposed for the 3D reconstruction of cerebral vessels based on ultra-sparse x-ray projections.
-Zuo \cite{zuo20212d} implemented an adversarial network for 3D neurovascular reconstruction based on biplane angiograms, but the results are less than satisfactory where there are conspicuous flaws showing up among the crossed vessels.
-Regarding 3D coronary tree reconstruction from a few projections, there are few deep learning-based studies. \cite{wang2020weakly} used coronary computed tomography angiography (CCTA) data to simulate projections and trained a weakly-supervised adversarial learning model for 3D reconstruction from only two projections.
-However, they require large training datasets (i.e. 8800 data in the experiments) and the 3D ground truth is used in the discriminator. \cite{wang2024deep} also used a large CCTA dataset to simulate projections for training. \cite{ibrahim20223d,uluhan20223d,iyer2023multi} generated 3D synthetic coronary tree data and simulates corresponding 2D projections to train supervised learning models, and they require more than 2 projections in training. \cite{bransby20233d} used bi-planar ICA data to reconstruct a single coronary tree branch where 3D ground truth is required for training. \cite{maas2023nerf} proposed a NeRF-based model to achieve 3D coronary tree reconstruction from limited projections without involving 3D ground truth in training.
-However, they test the performance only on two 3D data and the number of projections they ask is at least 4.
+Few studies have explored deep learning for 3D vessel reconstruction from limited projections.
+Reconstructing 3D cerebral vessels using deep learning has received some attention in recent years.
+A self-supervised learning model \cite{zhao2022self} was proposed for the 3D reconstruction of cerebral vessels based on ultra-sparse X-ray projections. \cite{zuo20212d} implemented an adversarial network for 3D neurovascular reconstruction based on biplane angiograms, but the results are limited, with flaws occurring near crossed vessels.
+Some deep learning-based studies also attempted 3D coronary tree reconstruction from limited projections. \cite{wang2020weakly} used coronary computed tomography angiography (CCTA) data to simulate projections and trained a weakly supervised adversarial learning model for 3D reconstruction from two projections.
+However, their model requires large training datasets (8800 data in the experiments), with the 3D ground truth used in the discriminator. \cite{wang2024deep} also used a large CCTA dataset to simulate projections for training. \cite{ibrahim20223d,uluhan20223d,iyer2023multi} generated 3D synthetic coronary tree data and simulated corresponding 2D projections to train supervised learning models; their models require more than two projections for training. \cite{bransby20233d} used bi-planar ICA data to reconstruct a single coronary tree branch in a supervised learning setup. \cite{maas2023nerf} proposed a NeRF-based model to achieve 3D coronary tree reconstruction from limited projections without involving 3D ground truth in training.
+However, they tested the performance only on two 3D studies, and the number of required projections is at least four.
 Despite the improvement in deep neural networks, 3D coronary tree reconstruction from two projections without involving corresponding 3D ground truth and large training datasets remains challenging.